The Episodic Table of Elements is a podcast exploring the culture and chemistry behind every element on the periodic table.

 Comprehensive show notes provide additional context for anyone who’s curious — there’s always something left on the cutting room floor; often as much original material as is present in the actual show.
 Plus, complete transcripts of each episode are available, complete with citations.

-I work hard to cite my sources accurately and completely, not just so people can check my facts, but also to provide a jumping-off point for anyone who would like to do further research.
+About that: I work hard to cite my sources accurately and completely, not just so people can check my facts, but also to provide a jumping-off point for anyone who would like to do further research.
 However, my citation style is extremely informal and straightforward, since I’m not being published in scientific journals or anything.
 My apologies to any students, but there are several websites out there that can automate that work for you.

 The Episodic Table of Elements is written, hosted, and produced by T. R. Appleton, with music by Kai Engel and occasional contributions from Josh Crowley.
 Research Librarian Derrick Burton provides support as Consulting Producer.
 If you have anything you’d like to say, please feel free to get in touch!